Levrault/godot-maximilien-adventure/README.md

 ![readme_battle](./vendors/readme_battle.gif)

 Since it's gonna be his first video game, the gameplay focus on simplicity.
-Level are shorts and pretty permissive.
-Maximilien adventure is voluntary short but could be extended over time.
+Levels are shorts and permissives.
+Maximilien adventure is short experience, it can be finish in less than an hour.

 Maximilien Adventure is available in English and French.